Gizra/circuitauction-docs/logging-the-system.md

 ![image](https://user-images.githubusercontent.com/20393485/49065584-16810280-f227-11e8-8103-ac077d1d4578.png)

-4. While you logged in, you will see the main dashboard and the sidebar menu, where you can navigate thru the system functions.
+4. When logged in, you will see the main dashboard and the sidebar menu, where you can navigate through the system functions.